Thin, Clear Or Watery Semen

 Semen is the fluid that is released from a man’s urethra in during ejaculation.
 It is made up of several components, including sperm and fluids from the prostate gland and other male reproductive parts.

 Semen is normally a thick, whitish liquid, although it can vary in its color and consistency.

 Having a low sperm count, engaging in frequent sexual activity and having certain health conditions can lead to watery semen.

 Most changes in the consistency of your sperm are temporary and can be treated.
 Clear, thin semen can also be temporary and and may disappear on its own.

 Men who engage in frequent masturbation or sexual activity may notice that their semen is thinner or more watery than normal.
 If this is the case, it can be treated by abstaining from all sexual activity for a few days.

-Low sperm counts can indicate possible fertility problems.
+Sometimes watery semen can be linked with a low sperm count, and could indicate possible fertility problems.
 There are a number of options available if you have watery semen due to a low sperm count.
 Talk to a fertility specialist to discuss the best options.

 Watery semen doesn’t necessarily mean that a man will have fertility issues, but those who have consistently watery semen should see a doctor to rule out this possibility.
 Additionally, you should seek medical attention if you have discolored or bloody semen

 Causes Of Watery Semen

 Watery semen can occur due to a number of potential reasons.
 Most of these can be treated or prevented.